 Hey, friends!
 I hope your day has been well so far.
 I had a great day.
 We toured through the north of the island sitting in a bus with open roof top.
 The weather has been gorgeous as you can tell from the pictures.
 I stop rambling now and simply share the beauties of Malta.
 Read more ›

-Hi friends, I am quickly dropping in and want to share some first impressions around the area of our hotel.
+Hi friends, I am quickly dropping in and want to share some first impressions of the area of our hotel.
 We spent walking around until the early afternoon and then I was glad I could rest a little in the sun.
-That was when I replied to your comments 🙂 Read more ›
+That was when I replied to your comments 🙂

 Today we arrived in the capital of Sweden.
-It is a really lovely city and like each one we visited by now very, very clean and well fostered.
+It is a really lovely city and like each one, we visited by now very, very clean and well fostered.
 We went through the old town, visited the Royal Palace, strolled through the shopping miles, and went on a little boat tour.
-Read more ›

 Hi again from a country where every village sounds like a piece of furniture.
 Since Rich keeps you updated about my mission here in Sweden I had to submerge for a few hours.
-But I share some secret photos with you about the places I were… Read more ›
+But I share some secret photos with you of the places I was…

 The weather went down today.
 We were lucky that it was dry although pretty windy and cool in the morning.
 We drove to the locks of Berg.
-There are 10 locks all together leading from the lake to the river (or the other way around of course).
-Read more ›
+There are 10 locks altogether leading from the lake to the river (and the other way around of course).

 But now I want to share our day in Uppsala with you and the trip from there to Linköping.
-It was a 4 hour drive.
+It was a 4 hour’s drive.
 We were led through forests and along lakes and ponds.
 Sweden is spread with ponds and lakes all over this huge country.
-But now enjoy the photos: Read more ›
+But now enjoy the photos:

 Yesterday was a totally foggy day in our valley.
 We planned a week ago to go to Malbun which is the place in our country where people go skiing.
 Driving up the mountain villages we reached the fog limit.
 Then driving through the tunnel we arrived in a different world.
 Our daughter’s boyfriend and our youngest son went skiing while my husband and I went for a walk through the beautiful landscape.
 The sun was beautiful and mirrored my happy mood.
 Read more ›